Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 The instructions that follow below will have either a `On Local` or a `On Remote Staging` pre-fix to indicate where the work and focus should be.
 In essence, the git workflow established during the local build process will be extended for deploying on `Staging` and for future ISLE updates and upgrades.

 * **Steps 1 - 6** - `On Local - Configure the ISLE Staging environment profile for deploy to Remote`
-  * Step 1: On Local - Export the Local MySQL database
+  * Step 1: Copy Production data to your local
-    * Local Drupal site database export process
   * Step 2: On Local - Shutdown any local containers & review local code
   * Step 3: On Local - Create new users and passwords by editing `staging.env`
   * Step 4: On Local - Review and edit docker-compose.staging.yml